adfergy/AdventOfCode2019/README.md

 Written in Haskell.

+### Compiler

+See the compiler folder for more information, this compiles code into the IntCode machine.

 ### Day 1

 Day 1 was almost trivial with a functional language.
 I decided to use type synonyms to fit with the story presented in the challenge, to make type signatures readable in this context.